Data enrichment widgets

 SEON checks over 90 social and digital platforms for accounts created with the email address.

-When SEON finds a profile, the site's logo will be colored green.
+When SEON finds a profile, the site's logo will be colored blue.
 For certain services, you'll find further details about the account.
 You'll also see any additional public profile information from accounts SEON finds.
 This can include the profile picture, description, and location details.

 Sites marked grey indicate that SEON did not find an associated account.
 Red logos indicate that a specific search timed out – that is, SEON did not get a response in the timeframe you set for data enrichment.